ash2d/bird-net_mil/README.md

 ## License

 - **Source Code**: The source code for this project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-- **Models**: The models used in this project are licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/).
+- **Models**: The models used in this project are licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/).

 Please ensure you review and adhere to the specific license terms provided with each model.